 More noise and impact

-As it has been mentioned before, such mill liners also play a role in resisting wear and tear.
+As has been mentioned before, such mill liners also play a role in resisting wear and tear.
 With less wear and tear, you will hear less noise and feel less impact.
 It follows that if the noise becomes significantly louder as compared to before, and the impact starts to feel even greater than before, you may need an immediate change.

-This is because with more wear and tear the linings get exposed, so as a result, less shock waves are experienced which means more impact will be felt outside.
+This is because with more wear and tear the linings get exposed, so as a result, fewer shock waves are experienced which means more impact will be felt outside.
 On the other hand, rubber as a material is noise resistant.
 If it wears off, you are exposed to noisy material that will ring your ears during the grinding process.

 Manufacturers should look after their mill liners like they look after their own children.
-This is important because only through that they can ensure efficiency of their mills.
-If not taken care of and not replaced on a timely basis, eventually you will require more time, labor and cost in the repairing and replacing process.
+This is important because only through that they can ensure the efficiency of their mills.
+If not taken care of and not replaced on a timely basis, eventually you will require more time, labor, and cost in the repairing and replacing process.
 As they say, a stitch in time saves nine.
 Keep a check on your mill liners on a regular basis.